krustev03/SoftUni-ASP.NET-Core-Project/README.md

 # SoftUni-ASP.NET-Core-Project
-This is my ASP.NET Core project for my exam in SoftUni.
+This is my ASP.NET Core project for my exam in SoftUni C# Web.